Parameterization

 # Partially bound

-# equivalent to
+# Equivalent to

-Automatic parameterization of functions
+Mojo supports "automatic" parameterization of functions and parameterized

 print(vec.size)